aptech/docs/docs/missmissrv.rst

 Purpose
 ----------------

-:func:`miss` converts specified elements in a matrix to GAUSS's missing value code. :func:`missrv` is the reverse of this, and converts missing values into specified values.
+:func:`miss` creates a scalar missing value or converts specified elements in a matrix to GAUSS's missing value code. :func:`missrv` is the reverse of this, and converts missing values into specified values.

 Format
 ----------------
 .. function:: y = missrv(x, v)
               y = miss(x, v)
+              y = miss()

     :param x: data
     :type x: NxK matrix